Chipotle for Diabetics: A Love-Hate Relationship

 I know that keeping your health in check can be a real challenge.
 It’s frustrating to always be mindful of what you eat, and it’s not easy to resist the temptation of less nutritious options.

-Here are some references and resources for managing this condition and making informed choices while dining out, including at restaurants.
+Here are references and resources to manage this and make informed picks when eating out, including at restaurants.

 American Diabetes Association (ADA) provides comprehensive information on managing the condition, including diet and lifestyle choices.
 Their website offers a variety of resources, including articles on dining out.